Liboi: Overview

 Liboi is an administrative location in Liboi division, one of eleven administrative divisions of the Garissa County.
 Liboi location has a total population of 11,440, as of 2009.
 Electorally Liboi is a ward and part of Dadaab Constituency.
 Liboi Airport, which lies within the town, serves Liboi and neighboring communities.

 History

-On 6 September 1940, Liboi was the site of fighting during World War II between Allied forces under British command and Italian colonial forces; the battle was an Italian victory.
+On 6 September 1940, Liboi was the site of fighting during World War II between Allied forces under British command and Italian colonial forces.
+The Italians secured a victory in this war.
 This was the first engagement of the war involving South African troops.

-In the early 1990s, at the beginning of the Somali Civil War, Liboi was the site of a major refugee camp; in 1992, 50,000 Somalis were living near Liboi.
+In the early 1990s, at the beginning of the Somali Civil War, Liboi was the site of a major refugee camp.
+In 1992, 50,000 Somalis were living near Liboi.